replot/replot-core/README.md

 and colored black.
 To change these, the user can pass in a `width` prop to specify width, and/or a `color` prop with a string-value color to specify the fill of the dots.

+## Legend

+### Basic Usage
+To use the LoadingIcon, import the `{Legend}` component, and insert a `<Legend />` into your JSX. **Note:** The Legend must be used within an `<svg>` parent component, since the Legend itself is comprised of SVG elements.

+The only required prop is `values`, which should be an object where each key will be a title in the legend, and each value will be the color associated with the title.

+By default, the Legend lays out titles flat, with a max width of 500 pixels.
+In this default flat mode, the user can specify a `width` prop if they wish the Legend to be thinner or wider.

+Alternatively, if the user passes in a `mode` prop with a value of `"stack"`, the Legend will place titles one on top of the other, using the minimum height and width necessary to contain all the titles.
+In `"stack"` mode, the user can specify a `height` prop, which will keep one title per line, but space out the titles up to the specified height.

+#### Further Customization

+The user can pass in additional props to further customize the Legend:
+* `border` defaults to `"off"`, but will draw a border around the Legend if a value of `"on"` is passed
+* `borderColor` defaults to `"#000000"`, and will change the color of the border.
+* `backgroundColor` defaults to `none`, and will change the background color or the Legend.